nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_careconnect.md

 - CareConnect-Medication-1
 - CareConnect-MedicationRequest-1

 This Beta specification release also adopts the following **draft** CareConnect STU3 FHIR profiles and their supporting artefacts.
-These have been developed by NHS Digital as part of an exercise to uplift the CareConnect DSTU2 FHIR Profiles published by INTEROPen to an STU3 equivalent, within a [feature branch](https://github.com/HL7-UK/CareConnect-profiles/tree/feature/interopen) on the [HL7-UK github repository](https://github.com/HL7-UK/CareConnect-profiles-STU3):
+These have been developed by NHS Digital as part of an exercise to uplift the CareConnect DSTU2 FHIR Profiles published by INTEROPen to an STU3 equivalent, within a [feature branch](https://github.com/nhsconnect/CareConnect-profiles/tree/feature/stu3) on the [NHSConnect CareConnect profiles github repository](https://github.com/nhsconnect/CareConnect-profiles):

  - CareConnect-Condition-1
  - CareConnect-FamilyMemberHistory-1